-Future activities at the Site include: excavation and removal of Arsenic contaminated boiler ash and debris in the former chimney stack sump; exploratory excavation, characterization and disposal of hazardous and non-hazardous petroleum impacted soils from several Areas of Concern (AOCs) across the Site (Areas of Concern Map); in-Situ (“in place”) treatment of Chromium contaminated soil and groundwater in the area of the former facility Plating Area (PA) (Plating Area Detail Map); and asbestos abatement and demolition of the remaining seven (7) story, 415 Orchard Street structure in the Spring of 2013.
+Subsequent to asbestos abatement and demolition of the remaining seven-story building at 415 Orchard Street structure in the spring of 2015, the following activities are ongoing: excavation and removal of arsenic-contaminated boiler ash and debris in the former chimney stack sump; exploratory excavation, characterization and disposal of hazardous and non-hazardous petroleum impacted soils from several Areas of Concern across the site (Areas of Concern Map); in-Situ (“in place”) treatment of chromium-contaminated soil and groundwater in the area of the former facility plating area (Plating Area Detail Map);

 Looking Ahead to Redevelopment

-If you have additional questions about the project contact the City’s project manager at:
+If you have additional questions about the project contact the City’s project manager: